Happily-Coding/portfolio/my-deployment.md

 Instead of running rsync, upload the file by using the upload file button on the top right corner of the console, and clicking upload.
 You will only be able to upload to home apparently, so just upload it and then move it by running: ```sudo mv docker-compose.traefik.yml /root/code/traefik-public/ ```
 Alternatively I think you can upload the file with rsync, using the external ip listed in the vms table instead of the domain name on the conneciton.
+Alternatively click on the arrow next to ssh open cloud command and run it in the console and upload on the right.
+You might be asked to create a passphrase or enter it. if you were asked to create make sure to save it somewhere safe.
+Keep in mind that if you close the terminal at some point without having moved the file it might disappear/ no longer be listed.

 Now create the traefik public network since the compose files use it:
 ```sudo docker network create traefik-public```